In early 2013 a global brute-force attack began hitting WordPress installations on almost every WP hosting server in existence.

 Let’s start by looking at some facts …

-It’s probably safe to assume that if your website or blog hasn’t been hacked yet, then it’s only a matter of time … regardless of the web platform you use!
+It’s probably safe to assume that if you haven’t been hacked yet, then it’s only a matter of time before someone attempts to hack into your site … regardless of the web platform your website has been built with!

-Are “Open Source” Applications Really Safe?
+Are “Open Source” Software Applications Safe?

 For example:

-- If you notice bugs or a security exploit, you can report these by notifying security@wordpress.org.
+- If you discover bugs or security weaknesses, you can report these by sending an email to security@wordpress.org.

-- If you find issues in a WP plugin, you can also report these by sending an email to plugins@wordpress.org.
+- If you find any issues in a plugin, you can report these by emailing plugins@wordpress.org.

-WordPress CMS Vs Proprietary CMS Applications
+WordPress Vs Proprietary Applications

-(CMS Platforms - WordPress, Joomla and Drupal)
+(CMS Platforms include WordPress, Joomla and Drupal)

 (BlogDefender.com – CMS Tests.
-Source: BlogDefender.com)
+Screenshot source: BlogDefender.com)

 In fact, over 60% of webmasters surveyed in this report didn’t even know how their sites were compromised after an attack …

-(WP Security Issues.
-Image source: WebDesign.org)
+(WordPress Security Issues.
+Screenshot image: WebDesign.org)

 There’s a thread on Quora asking “I am powering a bank’s website using WordPress.
 What security measures should I take?”
 The answers have mostly been ignorant junk along the lines of “Oh NOES WP is INSECURE! let me take my money out of that bank”, so I wrote one myself, which I’ve copied below.